MicrosoftDocs/customer-insights/ci-docs/audience-insights/match-entities.md

 > - Choose the entity with the most complete and reliable profile data about your customers as the primary entity.
 > - Choose the entity that has several attributes in common with other entities (for example, name, phone number, or email address) as primary entity.

 1. On the **Matching conditions** page, use the move up and down arrows to move the entities in the order you want, or drag and drop them.
-For example, select **eCommerce:eCommerceContacts** as the primary entity and **LoyaltyScheme:loyCustomers** as the second entity.
+For example, select **eCommerceContacts** as the primary entity and **loyCustomers** as the second entity.

 1. To have every record in the entity as a unique customer and matched to every following entity, select **Include all records**.